colab-coop/colab-coop/src/blog/markdown/does-this-look-like-a-squarespace.md

 At the time of writing, Squarespace has 36 system templates: 22 parent templates and 14 variants.

-This <a href="http://www.usingmyhead.com/squarespace-7-template-comparison-chart/">Squarespace template comparison chart</a> shows that variants are actually not unique from their parent template.
+This handy <a href="http://www.usingmyhead.com/squarespace-7-template-comparison-chart/">Squarespace template comparison chart</a> reveals that variants are actually not unique from their parent template.
 Bedford and Anya may be styled differently, but they share the same codebase.
 We found <a href="http://bedford-demo.squarespace.com/">Bedford</a> and <a href="http://pacific-demo.squarespace.com/">Pacific</a> to be the most versatile parent templates.

-In addition to reading the <a href="https://developers.squarespace.com/">developer docs</a>, we learned a lot by studying parent templates.
+In addition to reading the <a href="https://developers.squarespace.com/">developer docs</a>, we learned a lot by studying system templates.
 To do this, install a template in the admin panel, turn on developer mode, and check out the git repository.

 ## Grab JSON data